yuki-kimoto/gitprep/README.md

 If you install perl 5.10.1+ by perlbrew, you can install latest GitPrep.

 ### I know information about GitPrep 2.0 upgrading.

+If you use GitPrep on Perl 5.8 and install newer perl by perlbrew, you must remove extlib directory before "./setup_module" command.

+  rm -rf extlib

 You should know the following small changes.